apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

     )
 {{< /highlight >}}

-We will now focus on important steps of pipeline: tokenizing the text, getting embedding using RunInference and finally getting prediction from HDBSCAN model.
+The next section describes the following pipeline steps:

+- Tokenizing the text
+- Getting embedding using RunInference
+- Getting predictions from the HDBSCAN model

-### Gett Embedding from a Language Model
+### Get Embedding from a Language Model

 In order to do clustering with text data, first map the text into vectors of numerical values suitable for statistical analysis.
 This example uses a transformer-based language model called [sentence-transformers/stsb-distilbert-base/stsb-distilbert-base](https://huggingface.co/sentence-transformers/stsb-distilbert-base).
 This model maps sentences and paragraphs to a 768 dimensional dense vector space, and you can use it for tasks like clustering or semantic search.